 Quality of engagement with Ngāi Tahu

-In 2022, iwi and mana whenua reported being satisfied or very satisfied with the level of engagement and opportunities to contribute to decision making in areas of mutual interest (i.e. the level of service was achieved).
+In 2022 and 2023, iwi and mana whenua reported being satisfied or very satisfied with the level of engagement and opportunities to contribute to decision making in areas of mutual interest (i.e. the level of service was achieved).
 Council and Rūnanga engaged on environmental matters, particularly in relation to use and protection of land and water.
 Mana whenua continued to support the Council through input to city regeneration projects.

 Data sources: Department of internal affairs, Local government electoral statistics; The big cities quality of life survey; Christchurch City Council, annual reporting.